SamuelTogepi/Aur0raB0r3alis/README.md

 **Author:** Samuel Bowers (3-BSD)
 **License:** MIT (see LICENSE file)

 Aur0ra_B0r3alis is an advanced, open-source tethered downgrade and jailbreak activation tool designed specifically for legacy Apple A8/A8X devices.
-Built on the foundations of Legacy-iOS-Kit and turdus merula, it enables users to downgrade from iOS 15.8.5 back to any version between iOS 9.2 and iOS 11.4.1, with automated activation restoration and jailbreak bootstrapping via JBME (JailbreakMe).
+Built on the foundations of Legacy-iOS-Kit and better-sunst0rm (turdus merula in later updates), it enables users to downgrade from iOS 15.8.5 back to any version between iOS 9.2 and iOS 11.4.1, with automated activation restoration and jailbreak bootstrapping via JBME (JailbreakMe).
 This tool is particularly useful for enthusiasts restoring old iPads to their nostalgic glory, running 32-bit apps/games, or experimenting with semi-untethered jailbreaks.

 **Warning:** Downgrading iOS can brick your device if mishandled.
 This is for advanced users only.
 Always back up your data, ensure you have a USB-A Lightning cable, and follow instructions precisely.
 No support for Cellular models with baseband issues (WiFi recommended).
 Proceed at your own risk.

 ## Features

 - **Full Tethered Downgrade Support:** Downgrade to **every minor and point release** from iOS 9.2 (13C75) to iOS 11.4.1 (15G77), including all 39+ variants.
-Uses turdus merula for SEP patching (SHCBlock/PTEBlock extraction) and checkm8 exploitation.
+Uses Better-Sunst0rm for SEP patching (SHCBlock/PTEBlock extraction) and checkm8 exploitation.
 - **Automated Activation Restoration:** Extracts and restores activation files (activation_records, data_ark.plist, IC-Info.sisv, commcenter prefs, factorydata) from a temporary iOS 15.8.5 restore via SSH ramdisk.
 - **Jailbreak Bootstrap:** Integrates JBME loader for semi-untethered jailbreaks post-downgrade.
 Generates per-device boot scripts for tethered booting (e.g., `boot_mini4-11.3.1_15E302-serial.sh`).
 - **Device-Specific Handling:** Supports iPad Air 2 (A8X, iPad5,3 WiFi / iPad5,4 Cellular) and iPad mini 4 (A8, iPad5,1 WiFi / iPad5,2 Cellular).
 Detects TSMC/Samsung chips; WiFi models prioritized.